andyzhangx/demo/linux/azurefile/README.md

-# Dynamic Provisioning for azure file in Linux (support from v1.7.0)
+# Dynamic Provisioning for azure file in Linux (available from v1.7.0)
 ## 1. create a storage class for azure file
 #### Option#1: find a suitable storage account that matches ```skuName``` in same resource group when provisioning azure file
 ```